imgix/contentful/README.md

 }
 ```

 **Note**: Certain fields under `attributes` are returned as strings to provide better [resiliency](https://forums.fauna.com/t/how-to-store-arbitrary-json-object-via-graphql/142/3) when used with GraphQL.
-Therefore, these fields will need to be parsed back into JSON objects after being queried.
+Therefore, these fields (`custom_fields`, `tags`, `colors.dominant_colors`) will need to be parsed back into JSON objects after being queried.
 The example below demonstrates how to do this:

 ```js
 {